-Recommended use is within 60 days of opening
+Recommended use is within 90 days of opening.

-A longer shelf life could have been provided by adding more preservatives but by not doing this, you have a more pure product.
+Adding more preservatives would add to a longer shelf life, but by not doing this, you have a more pure product.

-We are using mixed tocopherols as the preservative (as most oils do) but ours is non-GMO (which is the standard in Europe) and we have chosen not to add additional extracts as preservatives (as most other oils do).
+We are using mixed tocopherols as the preservative, as most oils do, but ours is non-GMO, which is the standard in Europe.
+We've chosen not to add additional extracts as preservatives, which most other oils have.